alstr/todo-to-issue-action/README.md

 If not specified the standard template is used, containing the issue body (if a multiline TODO), URL and snippet.

+##### DEFAULT_LABELS

+Custom labels that can be automatically appended to newly created issues, in a form of comma-delimited strings.

 #### LANGUAGES

 A collection of comma-delimited URLs or local paths (starting from the current working directory of the action)